-- a) While we focused on an array-based implementation of a heap in assignment 7, another way to implement a heap is actually to use a LinkedBinaryTree.
-As an exercise, let's work through some of the standard operations. - 1) insert: Items should be inserted into the heap by inserting into a non-perfect subtree.
+- 1) insert: Items should be inserted into the heap by inserting into a non-perfect subtree.
 You may find it useful to create a method within your Node class to determine if the subtree rooted at that node is perfect.
-Recall that in a perfect subtree the size of the subtree $size = 2^{height+1} 1$ , thus, you may also find it useful to keep track of the size and height of each subtree.
-Once you determine where to insert the new node and insert it, your insert method should then call upHeap (see below) to fix the heap property.

-- 2) remove: In order to remove the given element from the heap, you'll need to first find the node containing that element.
-You can do this by making a helper function that recursively looks at all nodes of the tree and returns the node where the element is equal to the given one.
-Once you have the Node object to remove, you'll find the "last" node in the heap (i.e., the one in the position that should be removed to maintain the heap shape), swap that with the node to remove, and then remove the node.
-Finally, use the downHeap helper method you should write (see below) to fix the heap property of the swapped node. - 3) upHeap: Create a void upHeap(Node node) method that recursively swaps the given node up the tree and is called on a node after it has been inserted in the bottom level of the tree or swapped to a part of the tree where it violates the heap property. - 4) downHeap: Create a void downHeap(Node node) method that recur- sively swaps the given node with the larger of the two children down the tree until the heap property is satisfied. - 5) swap: You may find it useful to have a helper method: private void swap(Node nodeA, Node nodeB) that does the work of swapping two nodes as well as all of their associated links that can be called from both heapifyUp and heapifyDown.
+Recall that in a perfect subtree the size of the subtree $size = 2^{height+1} 1$, thus, you may also find it useful to keep track of the size and height of each subtree.
+Once you determine where to insert the new node and insert it, your insert method should then call upHeap (see below) to fix the heap property. - 2) remove: In order to remove the given element from the heap, you'll need to first find the node containing that element.
+You can do this by making a helper method that recursively looks at all nodes of the tree and returns the node where the element is equal to the given one.
+Once you locate the Node object to remove, you'll find the "last" node in the heap (i.e., the one in the position that should be removed to maintain the heap shape), swap that with the node to remove, and then remove the node.
+Finally, use the downHeap helper method you should write (see below) to fix the heap property of the swapped node. - 3) upHeap: Create a void upHeap(Node node) method that recursively swaps the given node up the tree and is called on a node after it has been inserted in the bottom level of the tree or swapped to a part of the tree where it violates the heap property. - 4) downHeap: Create a void downHeap(Node node) method that recursively swaps the given node with the larger of the two children down the tree until the heap property is satisfied. - 5) swap: You may find it useful to have a helper method: private void swap(Node nodeA, Node nodeB) that does the work of swapping two nodes as well as all of their associated links that can be called from both heapifyUp and heapifyDown.
 This method should: - i.
 Store all of the relevant original information for each of the nodes to swap: the left child, right child, parent, height, and size. - ii.
 Set each of the above pieces of information to its swapped value for both nodes.
 Note that in order to do this, you'll need to have some way to identify whether a node was a left or right child of its parent.
 You could do this by modifying your Node class to keep track of this information (in which case you'll also need to be careful to set that information correctly within swap) or by checking equality. - iii.
 Be sure to also set the relevant left child, right child, and parent pointers for the parent of the given nodes and the children of the given nodes. - b) Assume that you are given code for a Node class that has the usual getters and setters for a Node in a LinkedBinaryTree.
 Write a method to perform a breadth-first tree traversal; it should take a Node as input and return a String representing a breadth-first traversal of the subtree rooted at the given node. - c) Assume that you are writing an UndirectedGraph class that uses an underlying adjacency matrix representation for the graph.
-Given the index i for a Node, write a method to determine the degree of Node i.
+Given the index i for a node, write a method to determine the degree of node i.